microsoft/WindowsAppSDK/README.md

 - Your **existing UWP and Win32 apps still work** on supported versions of Windows with **no changes**
-- If you build fully against Project Reunion, **we will do the work** to make�your app always work across all�of Windows.
+- If you build fully against Project Reunion, **we will do the work** to make your app always work across all of Windows.
 Project Reunion APIs are backwards-compatible across a range of Windows versions and provide a clear message to you that an API might not be supported.
 - You can **incrementally adopt** Project Reunion components for your existing apps and middleware libraries.
 Project Reunion helps you incrementally adopt powerful Windows features like AppContainer, Desktop
 Bridge, Identity, and more